 The threat is real!
-The WHO has recently announced that the Coronavirus catastrophe has reached a pandemic level.
+The WHO has recently announced that the Coronavirus catastrophe has reached a a pandemic level.
 Amidst the global chaos, enterprises are in helter-skelter as well, thinking of the best possible ways to retain business continuity and ensure that their employees remain safe and don’t get infected from the lethal virus.

 The idea of enabling employees to ‘Work from Home’ seems to be the most obvious and logical decision to achieve the aforementioned objective.
 However, for enterprises, this is not as easy as it looks.
 Already, adversaries have strategized coronavirus’ theme mounting a barrage of cyberattacks through phishing emails, et al. The new development has opened a brand new channel for further extortion from employees working from home.